Ūnus, duō, trēs Rōmānī…

 - The first student to get five in a row wins!

-For additional practice with Roman numerals, students might enjoy the following games:
+For additional practice with Roman numerals, students might enjoy the following games and resources:

 - Roman Numeral “Go Fish” – A favorite for many years among the younger students at our LatinSummer programs!